 All DSC radios sold in March 2011 or later (Class D radios) have a separate “watch standing” receiver that constantly monitors DSC Hailing Channel 70.
 The radio’s other receiving channel is free to listen to any other channel.
 Radios built to these standards also include additional features including added memory to store other vessels’ MMSI numbers.
 Older radios may only have one receiver (so you could possibly miss an emergency call while listening on a different channel) or may not have DSC at all.

 The Coast Guard has upgraded their coastal Search and Rescue capabilities, with modern digital electronics known as Rescue 21.
 Rescue 21 eliminated gaps in VHF coverage over the entire coastal US, the Great Lakes and some major rivers, allows accurate, precise triangulation of the location of MAYDAY signals within 20 miles of the coast, and allows enhanced digital recording and playback of distress calls.
-As of 2012, it covered 40,625 miles of coastline in the Continental United States (see coverage map).
-The Mississippi and Ohio Rivers are scheduled for this upgrade in 2014.
+As of 2015, it covered 41,871 miles of coastline in the Continental United States (see coverage map).

 Rescue 21 only works if you set up your radio correctly.
 You need to take two actions to get the safety benefits of DSC: